Green Coding for Cloud

 The Business Case

 Our clients typically see a 30-40% reduction in cloud costs after implementing green coding practices, with the added benefit of reduced carbon emissions for sustainability reporting.
+In regulated industries, this dual benefit — cost savings and compliance — makes green coding a strategic priority rather than a nice-to-have.